uri-raviv-lab/dplus-dev/PythonInterface/README.md

 ## g(r) module

-The g(r) module is a complementary module to D+ and is helpful if one wants to further analyse data using the radial distribution function or the structure factor.It has multiple functions, part of which have been parallelized using DaCe (*Ben-Nun, T., de-Fine-Licht, J., Ziogas, A. N., Schneider, T. and Hoefler, T., Stateful Dataflow Multigraphs: A Data-Centric Model for Performance Portability on Heterogeneous Architectures, 2019, Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis*).
+The g(r) module is a complementary module to D+ and is helpful if one wants to further analyse data using the radial distribution function or the structure factor.
+It has multiple functions, part of which have been parallelized using DaCe (*Ben-Nun et al., Stateful Dataflow Multigraphs: A Data-Centric Model for Performance Portability on Heterogeneous Architectures, 2019, Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis*).

 It can be called like all the other modules, i.e.:
 ```python